 Remember that success shows up in different ways and at different times for different people.

-There are NO RULES – and after you die there will be success-god giving you points.
+There are NO RULES – and after you die there won’t be a success-god giving you points and stickers.

 It’s completely up to you to define what success is – experiencing what is most important and truly valuable to YOU.

 You believe that whatever it is you’d like to have is of limited nature.

 There aren’t enough customers interested in what you’ve got to offer.

 Not enough success points for everyone, only the select few.

 So you feel like you’re in competition to get those things, and any win for the other is a loss for you.

 You might be closed up in some bubble in your work-related field, watching the big players do their thing.

 So you forget that potential clients, who aren’t in that bubble, are everywhere, looking for what you want to offer.